 Sport Australia is committed to leading and growing an innovative national sport sector that embraces knowledge creation and sharing, and continues to produce world leading research outcomes for the benefit of sport and the Australian community.

 Sporting Schools conducts project work, including pilot projects and research, that contributes to these aims.
-Read about some of the latest project work below or view further ASC research here.
+Read about some of the latest project work below or view further Sport Australia research here.

 YOUTH PARTICIPATION PROJECT

 Both locally and internationally, research has shown that there is a decline in sport participation for youth between 13-17 years old.
 The research also shows that in order to increase sport participation in the youth demographic, sporting activities need to be designed to meet their motivations and interests.